 Applications for the 2020 Voqal Fellowship are closed.
 Thanks to everyone who applied!
-We are currently reviewing this year’s applications.
+You can learn more about this year’s cohort here.

 Voqal knows that taking risks with innovative, progressive ideas is necessary to advance social change.
 The Voqal Fellowship is an investment in people as individuals and budding entrepreneurs; a talent accelerator aimed at giving those often overlooked by traditional funders a chance to enact their visions at center stage.

 Voqal seeks social justice-oriented leaders, thinkers, doers and believers who have a big idea for a new way to organize communities — for a new way to bring about equitable social change.
 Any progressive idea is allowed, so long as it addresses a specific issue and the applicant can explain how the idea will address the issue through an equity lens.

 - Be one of eight social changemakers embarking on a personal and professional learning journey.

 - Receive a $30,000 stipend so you can dedicate six months to think through your idea for social change and put it into motion.

 - Attend two in-person convenings, the first to get to know your cohort and the second to present your growth at the annual Netroots Nation conference.